Tekhunt/Creditcard-fraud-dectection/README.md

 ## Model Deployment
-*TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.
+Below are screenshots which demonstratethe overview of the deployed model and instructions on how to query the endpoint with a sample input.

 ## Screen Recording
 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate: